DamienIrving/climate-analysis/unimelb_computing.md

 ## Vortex (vortex.earthsci.unimelb.edu.au)

-#### Login
+#### Login: on campus
 `ssh -Y STUDENT\\dbirving@vortex`

+#### Login: off campus

-Note that you can't ssh into vortex from an external machine (need to go via abyss or irvingnix)
+You can't ssh into vortex from an external machine (i.e. if not using the VPN).
+Instead, you need to go via abyss.

+Connect to the university VPN first by going to the CISCO AnyConnect Secure Mobility Client and enter the following URL: http://remote.unimelb.edu.au/student.
+Your computer then acts like you're on campus.

 #### Work areas
 `/home/STUDENT/dbirving/` (limited memory, for code only)